Informasjonsforvaltning/content-negotiation/README.md

 A small Python library supporting content-negotiation.

-It is used to decide content type based on a list of media ranges, as well as deciding content-language based on the accpe-language header.
+It is used to decide content type based on a list of media ranges in the accept header, as well as deciding content-language based on the accept-language header.

+* Media ranges/language ranges with a q-value of 0.0 will be ignored.
+* Q-values above 1.0 will be treated as 1.0.
+Q-values below 0.0 will be treated as 0.0.
+* When a media range is not specified, it will be treated as `*/*`.
+* When a language range is not specified, it will be treated as `*`.
+* When media ranges and language ranges are equal, the first one will be returned.

+For more information on the accept header, see [RFC 7231, section-5.3.2](https://tools.ietf.org/html/rfc7231#section-5.3.2).
+For more information on the accept-language header, see [RFC 7231, section-5.3.5](https://www.rfc-editor.org/rfc/rfc7231#section-5.3.5)

 ## Usage